Greek Volleyball League Cup

 Greek Volleyball League Cup "Nikos Samaras" is the third domestic competition of Greek Volleyball, started in the 2011–12 season.
-The first League Cup was won by Foinikas Syros who are also the current League Cup holders.
+The first League Cup was won by Foinikas Syros.
+Olympiacos Piraeus are the current League Cup holders.
 Since 2013, the competition is named Nikos Samaras after the great Greek Volleyball player who died suddenly in January 2013, at the age of 43.